akx/afsp-mirror/README.txt

   The library supports reading and writing of audio files.
 The routines have been designed to be easy to use, yet provide transparent support the reading of several audio file formats.
-The audio file open routine automatically senses the input file type.
+The audio file open routine automatically determines the input file type.
 Based on the file format, the audio file reading routine does byte swapping and format conversion on the fly as the file is read.
-The user sees float data without needing to worry about the underlying data format.
+The user sees double data without needing to worry about the underlying data format.

 Audio File Formats: